 Law Enforcement Accreditation

 The Law Enforcement Accreditation Program was the first credentialing program established by CALEA after its founding.
 It was originally developed to address what was seen as a need to enhance law enforcement as a profession and to improve law enforcement service delivery.
 That mission continues today through a tiered law enforcement accreditation program.
-Participating agencies may enroll in either CALEA Law Enforcement Accreditation or CALEA Advanced Law Enforcement Accreditation, without regard to agency size.
+Agencies may participate in either CALEA Law Enforcement Accreditation (Tier 1) or CALEA Advanced Law Enforcement Accreditation (Tier 2), without regard to agency size.

 Additionally, these programs are open to all types of law enforcement agencies, on an international basis.
 And, these programs provide specific standards to support law enforcement agencies functioning in the college/university environment.
 They provide a process to systematically conduct an internal review and assessment of the agencies’ policies and procedures, and make adjustments wherever necessary to meet a body of internationally accepted standards.